goodekat/LIME-research-journals/README.md

         then continuing with LIME with the RF predictions from the new model - this may help to understand if the problems are due to the sampling procedure or LIME itself
-      - he also suggested looking into SMOTE for dealing the inbalance in the classes with sampling
+      - he also suggested looking into SMOTE for dealing the imbalance in the classes with sampling
       - compare the simple models based on different number of bins using an F-test